hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_and_their_ai_companions_working_together_to__a17b49f8-f171-47b4-a987-aab24214b106-0_0.content.md

 ## References

 We've compiled a list of references for those interested in learning more about space elevators and the technology behind them.
-From scientific papers to popular articles, these resources provide a comprehensive overview of the topic.
+From scientific papers to popular articles, these resources provide a Com<wbr>pre<wbr>hen<wbr>sive overview of the topic.

 ## Contact Us